CenturyLinkCloud/PublicKB/Runner/how-to-ansible-with-runner.md

 **Want to see it for yourself?** For the full list of playbooks and all Ansible module-related things, visit our [GitHub page](https://github.com/CenturyLinkCloud/clc-ansible-module).

 #### What's Next?
-* Start a [free trial](/free-trial/) on CenturyLink Cloud.
+* Start a [free trial](https://www.ctl.io/free-trial/) on CenturyLink Cloud.
-* Visit our [Developer Center](/developers/) to learn how to [Create a Server in your Account and create a Runner job](/developers/blog/post/tutorial-automation-ansible-runner).
-* See more example Playbooks or read up on more documentation, visit our [Runner](http://info.runner.ctl.io/documentation-examples/) page.
+* Learn more about Runner in our [Knowledge Base](https://www.ctl.io/knowledge-base/runner/).